The True Cost of Owning a Second Home: What to Consider Before You Buy A Vacation Home

 However, vacation homes come with added responsibilities — both financial and practical.
 Beyond the purchase price, you’ll need to budget for ongoing expenses like insurance, taxes, and utilities, as well as upkeep and maintenance, even when you're not there.
 From hiring property managers to handling repairs, owning a second home requires time, planning, and resources.
 Before making the leap, consider all aspects of ownership to ensure it fits your lifestyle, budget, and long-term goals.

-Wondering what mortgage options are available?
-Use the tool below, in partnership with Bankrate, to compare today’s best mortgage rates and see if a second home is in your future:
+Use the tool below to compare some of today’s best mortgage rates and see if a second home is in your future:

 Related Content